-This guide has been created by the Virginia Center for Inclusive Communities
+This guide was created by the Virginia Center for Inclusive Communities

+\ACHIEVING SUCCESS THROUGH INCLUSION\

-ACHIEVING SUCCESS THROUGH INCLUSION The Virginia Center for Inclusive Communities works with schools, businesses, and communities to achieve success by addressing prejudices, in all forms, in order to improve academic achievement, increase workplace productivity, and enhance local trust.
+The Virginia Center for Inclusive Communities works with schools, businesses, and communities to achieve success by addressing prejudices, in all forms, in order to improve academic achievement, increase workplace productivity, and enhance local trust.
 Through workshops, retreats, and customized programs that raise knowledge, motivation, and skills, VCIC develops leaders who work together to achieve success throughout the Commonwealth.

-This guide has been funded in part by a grant from Virginia Humanities
+The 2020 guide was funded in part by a grant from Virginia Humanities

 Virginia Humanities is the state humanities council.
 We aim to share the stories of all Virginians-or, better yet, find ways for people to share their own stories.
 We want to connect Virginians with their history and culture and, in doing that, help us all get to know each other a little better.

-We are headquartered in Charlottesville at the University of Virginia but our work covers the Commonwealth.
+We're headquartered in Charlottesville at the University of Virginia, but we serve the entire state.